-As of the beginning of 2020 the coronavirus disease (COVID-19), a communicable respiratory disease, has caused illness in humans at a pandemic scale and has resulted in an increasing number of deaths worldwide.
+As of the beginning of 2020 the coronavirus disease (COVID-19), caused illness in humans at a pandemic scale and has resulted in an increasing number of deaths worldwide.
 The viral outbreak is adversely affecting various socio-economic activities globally, and with reports of the increasing number of people testing positive, it is anticipated that this may have significant impacts on the operations of various economic sectors in Namibia too.
 The disease caused many countries to enter a state of emergency and lockdown mode, with dire economic consequences.
+In addition, these measures have a detrimental effect on various sectors - and Namibia is in both cases no exception.

-5.7.6 HERITAGE
+5.7.6 Heritage

 In Namibia, several mountains are closely coupled to heritage values.
 The Namib Desert has rich archaeological and heritage value and presents valuable information about the occupation of the area dating back 700,000 years.
 The archaeological finds reflect a combination of isolated finds and minor archaeological sites.
-For EPL 5670, there were only sites discovered with a significance value of isolated minor find and probable threat.
+For EPL 5445, there were only sites discovered with a significance value of isolated minor find and probable threat.

-An archaeological field site visit and reconnaissance survey was conducted by Dr John Kinahan, in selected focus areas on the EPLs 5445 and 5670 refer to Appendix D for the full archaeological assessment report, issued on the 10 May 2021.
+An archaeological field site visit and reconnaissance survey were conducted by Dr John Kinahan, in selected focus areas on the EPLs 5445 and 5670 refer to Appendix D for the full archaeological assessment report, issued on 10 May 2021.
 The EPLs 5445 and 5670 are located in the western parts of Namibia close to the Dâures massif, or Brandberg, a feature of outstanding archaeological importance.
 Both EPLs sites present a focus of mining activities in the past and there is a considerable legacy of damage to the archaeological landscape.
 However, the greater part of the two EPLs is undisturbed and contains a significant concentration of archaeological sites that would require mitigation during the proposed exploration activities.

 The field survey of EPLs 5445 and 5670 reported evidence of late pre-colonial settlement.
 The evidence from the two EPLs shows a relationship between indigenous communities and mining operations, specifically tin, during the colonial era.
-The recent archaeological sites from the vicinity of the now abandoned Brandberg West and Goantagab mines reflects indigenous artisanal mining and ore processing.
+The recent archaeological sites from the vicinity of the now-abandoned Brandberg West and Goantagab mines reflects indigenous artisanal mining and ore processing.